Balanggarra 1 Fire Project

 Project Information:

-Balanggarra 1 Fire Project is a Savanna Fire Management project located in the North Kimberley region of Western Australia, approximately 85km northwest of the town of Wyndham.
-It was registered in February 2014 and covers 1,113,766.92 ha.
+Balanggarra 1 Fire Project is a Savanna Fire Management project located approximately 85km north-west of Wyndham in the East Kimberley region of Western Australia.
+It was registered in February 2014 and covers 1,113,766.92 hectares.